joernott/go-xymon-remotemonitor/README.md

-http or https in one single check. *Https* defines whether you want a http or https connection (default false), *Hostname* is used to set the hostname in the connection (It is made using the IP in the URL) and *Port* defines the port to connect to. *Path* is an array of paths on the web server (must start with a /).
+http or https in one single check. *Https* defines whether you want a http or https connection (default false), *Hostname* is used to set the hostname in the connection (It is made using the IP in the URL) and *Port* defines the port to connect to.
+If you need to authenticate witrh Http Basic Auth, you can supply *Username* and *Password* for that.
+Leaving them empty will skip authentication.
+*Path* is an array of paths on the web server (must start with a /).
 Every path check must succeed for the test to be green.
 This allows checking for multiple files on a web server. *Column* defines the column in Xymons hosts.cfg.